emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟🌟🌟

 ***
-## PopcornMovies
+## uira.live
 ### Score: 14/18
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
 1. Some of its servers have auto-switch built in. 🟡
 1. Site does have episode auto-next on some servers. 🟡
+1. UI is nice, feels modern, search shows results as you type. ✔️
+1. Site does have watch lists and you can login to sync them across devices. ✔️
+1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
+1. Site is free from new tab/window popup ads, can be used without an adblocker using "ad-free sources." ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Custom version of movie-web player. 🟡

+Community Favorites: 🌟🌟

+***
+## 1Shows
+### Score: 14/18
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next across all servers. ✔️
-1. UI is very good, modern looking with lots to look at. ✔️
+1. Sites UI is good, feels modern, has a lot of nice touches. ✔️
-1. Has watch lists and history, and you can login to sync them across devices. ✔️
+1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Has good sorting and collections. ✔️
+1. Decent sorting options and has built in AI recommendation tool. ✔️
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom version of vidstack player. ✔️
+1. Site does have a custom version of vidstack player. 🟡

 Community Favorites: 🌟